 - One good or semi-good outfit for court, going to the taverns, or visiting the campsite of someone you wish to impress.
-If the piece in item 2 is well made, it will do admirably.

 - Light shoes or sandals, unless you want to slop around bare foot.
 Be warned, the gravel on the roads is sharp.

 - Heavy shoes or boots if you plan to go into the woods.

 - Accessories.
 A belt with a pouch and knife are good things to have around.

 - Change of other clothes for the time spent, plus two that are wrapped in plastic to keep dry.
 If you do not have extra socks, you will need them, and there is nothing worse than getting clean and then having to climb back into dirty, sweaty clothes.
 While washers are available, it is best not to rely on them, unless you like hanging out in laundromats.
 It is a good idea to have at least one change of clothes in your vehicle in case all of your clothes on site get soaked.

 - Portable light sources, both for camp and the port-a-castle.
 Authentic if possible, but a hand flash is sometimes more convenient.
 If you use propane lanterns, be aware that they are bright.
 They can hurt the eyes of those of us who adjust well to the dark and provide quite a show if used as out-house illumination in a plastic port-a-castle.